-In a 2 year carcinogenic study, SD CFY rats (50/sex/dose) were administered sodium C14-16 olefin sulfonate in diet at 0, 1,000, 2,500 and 5,000 ppm (equivalent to 0, 39, 96 and 195 mg/kg bw/day for males and 0, 57, 132 and 259 mg/kg bw/day for females, respectively).
+In a 2 year carcinogenicity study, SD CFY rats (50/sex/dose) were administered sodium C14-16 olefin sulfonate in diet at 0, 1000, 2500 and 5000 ppm (equivalent to 0, 39, 96 and 195 mg/kg bw/day for males and 0, 57, 132 and 259 mg/kg bw/day for females, respectively).
 Mortalities were reported in all groups including the control group.
-Decreased food intake in females (0 to 52 weeks) and decreased body weight gain (14 to 26 weeks) in both sexes was observed.
-Increased incidences of pancreatic islet cell tumours (male), adrenal tumours (male) and thyroid tumour (female) were reported at 57 and 132 mg/kg bw/day doses, while the incidences at the highest dose were comparable with the control group.
+Decreased food intake in females (0 to 52 weeks) and decreased body weight gain (14 to 26 weeks) in both sexes was observed at the highest dose.
+Increased incidences of pancreatic islet cell tumours (male), adrenal tumours (male) and thyroid tumours (female) were reported at 57 and 132 mg/kg bw/day doses, while the incidences at the highest dose were comparable with the control group.
 These incidences were within the historical control data.
 No adverse clinical, haematological or clinical chemistry effects and no adverse histopathological findings were reported (NICNAS 2015; OECD 2007).